mmikowski/powercss/README.md

 - **Real-time styling** - Create custom styling for every user of your application at any time.
 - **Pure JS** - Remove the need for **any** static CSS files.
-- **Namespaced** - Play well with frameworks, jQuery, other libraries, and third-party JavaScript.
+- **Name-spaced** - Play well with frameworks, jQuery, other libraries, and third-party JavaScript.
 - **Double-buffering** - Minimize page re-flows with this automatic feature.
 It can speed up some styling changes by more than 10x.